manoj-101-dev/Ecommerce/README.md

-# Shopping Cart
+# ShopSmart

-Welcome to **Shopping Cart**!
-This is a React-based shopping application that allows users to browse products, add them to their cart, and book items with delivery details.
-The app also includes features like search and filter by category, view bookings, and manage the shopping cart.
+**ShopSmart** is a modern eCommerce web application designed to provide users with a seamless online shopping experience.
+Built using React for the frontend and Node.js with Express for the backend, the application features a user-friendly interface where customers can browse a variety of products, add them to their cart, and make secure payments through an integrated payment gateway.

 ## Features